 In compliance with the requirements of the Ministry of Environment and Waters Management and the Ministry of Culture and Religious Affairs, specific management plans have been drawn up for the management and conservation of the heritage remains from the Roşia Montană area, in the context of the implementation of the mining project.
-These plans have been included in the documentation prepared for the Report on the Environmental Impact Assessment Study. (see EIA Report, volume 32-33, Plan M-Cultural Heritage Management Plan, part I -Management Plan for the Archaeological Heritage from Roșia Montană Area; part II-Management Plan for the Historical Monuments and Protected Zone from Roșia Montană; part III- Cultural Heritage Management Plan).
+These plans have been included in the documentation prepared for the report on the Environmental Impact Assessment Study. (see EIA Report, volume 32-33, Plan M-Cultural Heritage Management Plan, part I -Management Plan for the Archaeological Heritage from Roşia Montană Zone; part II-Management Plan for the Historical Monuments and Protected Zone from Roşia Montană; part III- Cultural Heritage Management Plan).

-These management plans comprise detailed presentations of the obligations and responsibilities regarding the protection and conservation of the heritage remains from the Roşia Montană area, which the company has assumed in the context of the implementation of the mining project, according to the decision of the central government.
-These heritage remains include: archaeological remains above and under the ground, historic buildings, protected areas, intangible heritage assets, cultural landscape items, etc. In this context, it should be noted that besides the works for the protection and preservation of the archaeological heritage, works are being carried out for the rehabilitation and conservation of the protected area Historical Centre Roşia Montană (comprising 35 historic buildings, and projects for the restoration of 11 of these buildings are currently being drafted), Tăul Mare, Tăul Brazi and Tăul Anghel as well as remains of the surface mining works form the Vaidoaia area and the creation of a modern museum dedicated to the history of mining in the Apuseni Mountains area.
-This museum will be established in the coming years and it will include exhibitions of geology, archaeology, industrial and ethnographic heritage as well as an underground section organized around the Cătălina Monulești gallery.
+These management plans comprise detailed presentations of the obligations and responsibilities for the protection and conservation of the heritage remains from the Roşia Montană area, which the company has assumed as part of the mining project, in accordance with the decision of the central government.
+These heritage remains include: archaeological remains above and under the ground, historic buildings, protected areas, intangible heritage assets, cultural landscape items, etc. In this context, it should be noted that besides the works for the protection and preservation of the archaeological heritage, works are also being carried out for the rehabilitation and conservation of the protected area Historical Centre Roşia Montană (comprising 35 historic buildings, and projects for the restoration of 11 of these buildings are currently being drafted) and at Tăul Mare, Tăul Brazi and Tăul Anghel, plus remains of the surface mining works form the Văidoaia area, and the creation of a modern museum dedicated to the history of mining in the Apuseni Mountains area.
+This museum will be established including exhibitions of geology, archaeology, industrial and ethnographic heritage as well as an underground section organized around the Cătălina Monulesti gallery.

-Moreover, representatives of the Directorate for Culture, Religious Affairs and National Cultural Heritage of Alba County have visited Roşia Montană many times in order to collect information and to check the situation.
-The same administrative body was the intermediary for the specific stages of acquisitions of historic buildings made by RMGC.
+Moreover, representatives of the Directorate/Department for Culture, Religious Affairs and National Cultural Heritage of Alba County have paid a number of visits to Roṣia Montană in order to collect information and to check the situation.
+The same administrative body was the intermediary for the acquisitions of historic buildings made by RMGC.
 The Ministry of Culture and Religious Affairs expressed its pre-emption right regarding the acquisition of these buildings.

-Note that apart from the obligations undertaken by RMGC as regards the protection and conservation of the archaeological remains and historical monuments, there are a whole series of obligations, which rest with the local public authorities from Roşia Montană and from Alba County and with the central public authorities, namely the Romanian Government.

-These aspects are further detailed in the Cultural Heritage Management Plans included in the EIA Report (see EIA Report, volume 32, Management Plan for the Archaeological Heritage from Roşia Montană Area, pages 21-22, 47, 52-53, 66-67-Romanian version/ 22-24; 47; 55-56; 71-72 English version) and the EIA Report, volume 33- Management Plan for the Historical Monuments and Protected Zone from Roşia Montană pages 28-29, 48-50, 52-53, 64-65, page 98 - Annex 1- Romanian version/ 28-29; 47-50; 51-53; 65-66; 103- Annex 1- English version).
+It should be mentioned, however, that apart from the obligations undertaken by RMGC as regards the protection and conservation of the archaeological remains and historical monuments, there are also a series of obligations which rest with the local public authorities from Roşia Montană and from Alba County, and with the central public authorities, specifically the Romanian Government.
+These aspects are detailed in the Cultural Heritage Management Plans included in the EIA Report (see EIA Report, volume 32, Management Plan for the Archaeological Heritage from Roşia Montană Zone, pages 22-24, 49, 55-56, 71-72 and the EIA Report, volume 33- Management Plan for the Historical Monuments and Protected Zone from Roşia Montană pages 28-29, 47-50, 51-53, 65-66, page 103 - Annex 1).